kcmw3e/rirekisho/src/work.typ

 #let show-work-experience(experience, datetime-format: none) = {
   let result-content = none

-  let (company, location, position, start, end, body) = experience
+  let (company, location, position, timeframe, body) = experience

   // Auto-format position and company fields as italic if they are strings, but
   // leave content alone.